Virtual Interactions and Playdates

 While our kids are home from school, it is really important to their emotional health to keep them connected to their extended family and friends.
 There are many apps and websites that allow this to happen - for this to work well, I recommend spending time teaching your kids how to make these calls properly from their own devices, or be prepared to part with yours!
 Write up a list of who uses each video chat service so they know how to contact each friend or family member.

 I also recommend setting aside time in their homeschooling schedule for free choice/virtual playdates, and letting their friends' parents know when they will be free.
+One creative way to fit socializing into your child's schedule is to have them call up a friend to do their homework together - this experience can be quite similar to how they work together at school.

 Below are two lists - a list of all the virtual interaction sites/apps I know, and then a list of fun activities to do together virtually.